avadella/CS248/README.md

 ## Description
 This repository contains all of the projects from my CS248 course taken at Butler University during the 2022 spring semester.
 This course served as an introduction to object-oriented programming using Java.
-Topics covered included recursion, stack, queue, tree, and heap data structures, sorting algorithms, and GUI programming.\
+Topics covered included recursion, stack, queue, tree, and heap data structures, sorting algorithms, and GUI programming.
-The "projects" folder contains the original code from the spring 2022 semester, while the "updated projects" folder features revised versions with some improvements and optimizations.

 ## Projects
 1. The Guessing Game